mayotomato/Bank-System/README.md

 # Bank-System
- Rudimentary bank system to practice programming with python.
-Contains basic funcationality in text based UI.
-Runs in the terminal.
+A rudimentary bank system implemented in Python to practice programming concepts.
+Features a text-based user interface and basic banking functionality.
+Designed to run in the terminal for simplicity.